 Great fun, competition and opportunities await you!

-The Columbus Regional Medical Foundation was established in 1983 to support the health, medical and educational programs and services of The Medical Center.
+The Columbus Regional Health Foundation was established in 1983 to support the health, medical and educational programs and services of Midtown Medical Center.
 With its strong belief in strength through stewardship, the Foundation contributes countless hours and generous financial support to benefit the community.
-As we grow, the Columbus Regional Medical Foundation continues to identify ways to make the Columbus region a healthier place to flourish.
+As we grow, the Columbus Regional Heath Foundation continues to identify ways to make the Columbus region a healthier place to flourish.

 The Foundation is host for the Celebrity Classic Golf and Tennis Tournaments and 5K/10K Runs and Wheels to Heal Bike Ride.
 All proceeds from this year’s classic will benefit the John B. Amos Cancer Center.
 The Center provides a comprehensive, integrated service program for cancer patients and their families and remains on the leading edge of cancer treatment through technology, research, board-certified physicians and oncology-certified staff.

-Columbus Regional Medical Foundation also supports Children’s Miracle Network (CMN) at The Medical Center.
-Through organizational and financial support, the Foundation participates in local CMN efforts to raise funds that help children receiving treatment at The Medical Center, one of 170 CMN-affiliated hospitals nationwide.
-Last year those efforts brought in more than $600,000 for children’s services at The Medical Center.
+Columbus Regional Health Foundation also supports Children’s Miracle Network (CMN).
+Through organizational and financial support, the Foundation participates in local CMN efforts to raise funds that help children receiving treatment at Midtown Medical Center, one of 170 CMN-affiliated hospitals nationwide.

 The Foundation also promotes training and continuing education in the health sciences through support of programs such as the Bunch McClellan Nursing Scholarship, the Fred Aranas Memorial Scholarship for Radiologic Technology and the Sue Schley Mathews Pediatric Nursing Fellowship Fund.